sauvc/rulebook/rulebook.md

 - A retry would mean that the AUV starts from the start zone with zero points.
 - A maximum of 15 minutes is allowed including all the retries.
 - The attempt with the highest score (including retries) will be considered for final scoring.

+### Practice Rounds
+- Teams will be allowed to practice in the main arena after qualifications, subject to availability of time slots and the schedule during the competition.
+- No tethers are allowed at ANY time inside the main arena.
+- Team will be allowed calibrate their AUV sensors with tethers, at the side of the pool, with the vehicle held __stationary__.

 ## General Restrictions